 “Dharmachakra Mudra” Buddha Statue Meaning

-The Dharmachakra mudra is displayed with both hands.
-1) First, the right hand is at chest level and the palm facing outward with the index finger touching the thumb.
-2) Next, the left hand is turned inward and the index finger and thumb of the left hand join to touch the circle.
+- The left hand is turned inward and the index finger and thumb of the left hand join to touch the circle.

 “Spinning the Wheel of Dharma” Mudra